-Tracy and Kenneth are unarguably the token 30 Rock Ho Yay couple.
+Tracy and Kenneth are unarguably the token Thirty Rock Ho Yay couple.
 Here's just one of many examples:

-Tracy: (gets down on one knee) Kenneth, would you take this ring... and sell it so we can buy a Nintendo Wii?
+Tracy: (getting down on one knee) Kenneth Parcell, would you take this ring .. and sell it in the Jewish part of midtown and use the money to get us a Nintendo Wii?
 Kenneth: Yes!
 Yes!
-1,000 times yes!
+A thousand times yes!

 Jack to Kenneth in season one: "I'm gonna be your bottom, Kenneth.
 I want you to ride me as hard as you can."
 It Makes Sense in Context.
 Oh, and Jack's assistant Jonathan totally has a crush on him.
 That one may or may not be actual text...